The Investment Climate Statement Chapter of the CCG is provided by the State Department.

 Executive Summary

-The Bukele administration has proposed several large infrastructure projects which could provide opportunities for U.S. investment.
-Project proposals include enhancing road connectivity and logistics, expanding airport capacity and improving access to water and energy, as well as sanitation.
-Given limited fiscal capacity for public investment, the Bukele administration has begun pursuing Public-Private Partnerships (PPPs) to execute infrastructure projects.
-In August 2021, El Salvador’s Legislative Assembly approved the contract award of the first PPP project to expand the cargo terminal at the international airport.
+Sectors with the largest investment are textiles and retail establishments.
+Investment in energy has increased in the last five years.
+The Bukele administration has planned several large infrastructure projects which could provide opportunities for U.S. companies.
+Project proposals include enhancing road connectivity and logistics, expanding airport capacity, and improving access to water and energy, as well as sanitation.
+Given limited fiscal capacity for public investment, the GOES seeks to use Public-Private Partnerships (PPPs) for infrastructure projects.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website